lconstable123/website-2025/README.md

 - **`useScreenContext`** – Detects device type and bandwidth to dynamically adjust layout and video source.
 - **`useSkillSetContext`** – Manages categories and selected projects.

-> I could have used context more heavily to avoid prop drilling, but chose to keep project components "dumb" and performant — relying on carousel mapping and downward data flow.
+> I could have used context more heavily to avoid prop drilling, but chose to keep project components dumb and performant — relying on carousel mapping and downward data flow.

 ---

-## Final Note

-This portfolio blends design, development, and a bit of obsessive micro-optimization.
-Hope you enjoy exploring it — the source code is open if you're curious.